frlryr/magyarul/src/magyarul/EXTENDED.md

 * e.g.
     Nem megyek, különben is késő van.                           -> I'm not going.
 Its late anyway.
     Egyedül különben sem iszom.                                 -> I dont drink on my own anyway.
+* Nem bizony: is a way of agreeing with a negative.
+You can use bizony to agree with a positive.